Who is Responsible for Health & Safety in the Workplace?

 Developing personal qualities

 The issue of developing any employee’s personal qualities is most often addressed across an organisation through the human resources department.
-This can be achieved through a number of means, but the most common is by encouragement through effective personal appraisal systems.
+This can be achieved through a number of means, but the most common is by encouragement through effective appraisal systems.

 Again, enabling the competent person to gain an insight into the way that others achieve similar tasks by comparison with colleagues and peers at events is particularly useful.